 On December 29, 2016, the Supreme Court of Ohio handed down a merit decision in Linert v.
-Foutz, Slip Opinion No. 2016-Ohio-8445.
+Foutz, 2016-Ohio-8445.
 In a 5-2 opinion written by Chief Justice O’Connor, the court held the trial judge in this case properly refused to give a post-market failure to warn jury instruction, as the evidence did not warrant it.
 Justices Pfeifer and O’Neill dissented.
 The case was argued January 5, 2016.

 In November of 2007, Ross Linert, (“Linert”) an officer with the Austintown Township Police, was severely burned on an investigatory run when his 2005 Ford Crown Victoria Police Interceptor (“CVPI”) was struck from behind by a Cadillac DeVille driven by Adrian Foutz, traveling between 90 and 110 miles per hour.
 Foutz had a blood alcohol level more than three times the legal limit at the time of the crash.

 Linert and his wife originally sued only Foutz, with whom they later settled, and then filed an amended products liability complaint against Ford.

 The Linerts alleged that upon the collision, the fuel-sender unit of the CVPI separated from the fuel tank, which made a hole in the tank that released fuel and caught on fire.
 The fire spread from the back of the cruiser to the passenger compartment, burning Ross Linert over a third of his body.
 He is now disabled.

 At issue in this appeal is the post-market failure to warn claim against Ford.